jbrannon972/Drylogs2/planning-docs/35_ULTRAFLOW_Phase_1-3_UX_Analysis.md

 **Consideration**: Is photo fatigue reducing photo quality over time?

 **Suggestion**: Add context to photo requirement:
-- "Photo shows drying progress over time—adjusters need to see the trend."
+- "Photo shows drying progress over time—adjusters need to see the trend.
 - Or: Show thumbnail of previous photo as reference ("Try to match this angle")

 This reminds the tech **why** the photo matters, reducing resentment.

 ---

-**QUESTION 18**: **Tracked Materials List - Can They Find What They Need?**
-If a job has 20+ materials being tracked, the list could get long.
+**QUESTION 18**: **Tracked Materials List - Can They Find What They Need?** ignore for now If a job has 20+ materials being tracked, the list could get long.

 **Field Scenario**: Tech is looking for "Master Bedroom - Baseboard (North Wall)" but it's buried in a list with similar entries.